-I say curated because I’m pretty sure that there was a little AI (Artificial Intelligence) botting going on in Algorithmland (who boy) in my iPhone.
-Why else would it present travel related Apps for me – ME – upon opening?
+I say curated because I'm pretty sure there was a little AI (Artificial Intelligence) going on in Algorithmland for those Travel Apps to be the first thing I would see.

 It’s a Siri(ous) Trick

-The real trick – which I learned when I innocently opened the App store on my phone – is only available for iPhones.
-I don’t know if there’s a similar function for Android phones, so if you have that type of Smartphone, you can stop reading now.
-Or keep reading and then go find out if it’s out there for Androids – and come back and tell us!
+The real trick I learned when I opened the App Store on my phone - is only available for iPhones.
+I don't know if there's a similar function for Android phones, so if you have that type of Smartphone, you can stop reading now.
+Or keep reading and then go find out if it's out there for Androids.
+Email me if you find it!

 I know.
 Everyone’s not a Siri user or lover but keep an open mind.
-Maybe, just maybe, you didn’t have a good enough reason to use it before now.
+Maybe, just maybe, you didn’t have a good enough reason to use Siri before now.

 Be that as it may (favorite old school phrase), you can set up shortcut commands to use these apps, and others, via Siri.
 I followed all the instructions and now have a command in Siri that goes like this:

-“Yes?”
-(HE answers in the Australian accent he’s set up with on my iPhone)
+"Yes?"
+(Says the male, Australian accented voice set up on my iPhone)

 "Give me flight status."

-And Voila’ – he reads me the information on my flight and when it’s scheduled to leave.
-I have a shortcut command to tell me hotel information, baggage carousel (I absolutely HATE standing around trying to figure out which baggage carousel to stand by!), connecting flight, and gate information.
-All the features that come with Tripit Pro version.
+And Voila' - he reads me the information on my flight and when it's scheduled to leave.
+I have a shortcut command to tell me hotel information, baggage carousel (I absolutely HATE standing around trying to figure out the correct baggage carousel), connecting flight, and gate information.
+All the features that come with the Tripit Pro version.

-How’d I do this?
-The Apple support site gives you the steps, but here they are for you to follow (save time):
+How'd I do all this?
+The Apple support site gives you the steps, but here they are (save time):

 - Open up Settings